 Santiago Matatlan is a bit of a larger town with around 8700 people, but an astounding 140 mezcal distilleries.
 This is the most famous mezcal producing town in the state of Oaxaca.
 It’s definitely an amazing place to take a Oaxaca mezcal tour, but how do you choose which distilleries to visit?

 We had a really pleasant afternoon at the lovely Gracias a Dios.
-If you’re looking for a hip and stylish mezcal distillery - this is it!
+If you’re looking for a hip and stylish mezcal distillery that still makes traditional and high quality mezcal - this is it!

 The distillery is run by master mezcal maestro, Óscar Hernández Santiago whose family has been making mezcal for 4 generations.
 Together with Xaime Niembro, in charge of sales (who coincidentally we realized we met at his cool bar in Querétaro several years ago, how random is that??), they’ve created some amazing mezcal with beautiful labels, and a well-designed distillery and tasting room space.

-Gracias a Dios makes mezcal from 4 different agave plants - Espadin, Tobalá, Tepextate, and Cuixe.
+Gracias a Dios makes mezcal from several different agave varieties.

 Probably the most interesting and exciting thing about Gracias a Dios Oaxaca mezcal, is a couple of their additional unique spirits they make.